vuestorefront/vue-storefront/packages/core/docs/guide/authentication.md

 ## Checking if the user is logged in

 Many interactions in the application are only available ( `useUser` prefixed functions like `useUserOrder`) or look different if the customer is logged in.
-To check if user is authenticated, we will use `isAuthenticated` method from `useUser`.
+To check if the user is authenticated, we will use `isAuthenticated` method from `useUser`.

 Like with all other composables, it's important to remember to call `load` before accessing any other property or function of `useUser`.
 Otherwise, `isAuthenticated` will always return `false`.